 Name:

-Date of Birth:
+Date of Date of Birth:

-Condition:
+Conditi on:

-Date Diagnosed:
+Date D iagnosed:

-Epipen Antihistimine Other -------- --------------- -- ------- --
+Epipen Antihistimine Other

-Medication held at School:
+Medica tion held at Sch ool:

 Class:

 Date:

 Review Date:

-CONTACT INFORMATION Phone No

-Family Contact 1
+ACT INFORMATI Contact 1 ON Fam ily Contact 2

-Name
+Name Nam ne

-Phone No (mobile)
+Phone No (mobile) Phor ne No (mobile)

-Phone No (home) Family Contact 2
+Phone No (home) Phor ne No (home)

-Relationship: Name:
+Relation nship: Rela tionship:

-Emergency Contact 3 Phone No (mobile)
+Emerge ency Contact 3 GP

-Name: Phone No (home):

-Relationship:

-GP

-Name:
+Name: Nam ne:

-Phone No
+Phone No: ne No:

-Describe condition and give details of pupils' Educational symptoms:

-Describe what constitutes an emergency for the pupil and what action to take if this occurs:

-Who is responsible in an emergency?

-On Site: Head Teacher

-Off Site: Class Teacher

-Agreement and Conclusion:

-School and parents will hold a copy of this Healthcare Plan.
-A copy will be sent to the School Nurse to be held in the child's health records.
-Any necessary revisions will be subject to further discussions between the school and parents.

-Agreed and Signed:
+Describe condition and give details of pupils' Educational sym nptoms: Describe what constitutes an emergency for t the pupil and wh nat action to take if this occurs: Who is responsible in an emergency?
+On Site: Head Teacher Off Site: Class Teacher Agreement and Conclusion: School and parents will hold a copy of this He to be held in the child's health records.
+Any n between the school and parents.
+Agreed and Signed: Parent Date Headteacher Date

-Parent

-Date

-Headteacher

-Date

-APPENDIX 3